atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 export ATKEY_PASSWORD="helloworld12345!"
 ```

-The other variables should be straight forward enough.
+The other variables should be straightforward enough.

 ```
 export USERNAME=ubuntu